Miltondz/IdeaSaver/README.md

 1. Go to the [Google Cloud Console API & Services Credentials page](https://console.cloud.google.com/apis/credentials).
 2. Make sure you have selected the correct Google Cloud project at the top of the page.
 It should be the same project as your Firebase project (e.g., `your-project-id`).
 3. Click on the **OAuth consent screen** tab on the left.
-4. If it's not configured, you'll need to set it up:
+4. If it's not configured, you'll see a button to **"Configure Consent Screen"**.
+Click it.
     *   Choose a **User Type**.
 For development, **External** is fine.
 Click **Create**.
     *   On the next screen, you **must** fill in the required fields:
         *   **App name:** (e.g., "Idea Saver")
         *   **User support email:** (Select your email address)
         *   **Developer contact information:** (Enter your email address at the bottom)
     *   Click **Save and Continue** through the "Scopes" and "Test users" steps.
 You don't need to add anything here for now.
     *   Finally, go back to the dashboard and click **"Publish App"** to move it from "Testing" to "Production".
 While in testing, only registered test users can sign in.
-Publishing makes it available to any Google user. **This is the most common final step that is missed.** If your app is in "Testing", the sign-in will fail.
+Publishing makes it available to any Google user. **This is the most common final step that is missed.** If your app is in "Testing", the sign-in will fail unless you've added your account as a test user.

 #### Step 4: Final Checks